HubSpot Partner Tiers: What do they actually mean?

 - Retained clients

-This is pretty self explanatory - if an agency manages to keep their clients on board, without cancellations, it’s a good sign that the partner is performing well.
+This is pretty self explanatory - if a HubSpot agency manages to keep their clients on board, without cancellations, it’s a good sign that the partner is performing well.

 - Portal engagement